Image courtesy CDC/Alissa Eckert, MS

 Federal and International Agencies

-The Northwest Public Health Training Center is housed within the Northwest Center for Public Health Practice at the University of Washington School of Public Health.
-It is one of ten regional Public Health Training Centers funded by the Health Resources and Services Administration.
+The Northwest Center for Public Health Practice is one of ten regional Public Health Training Centers funded by the Health Resources and Services Administration.